A filtered generalization of the Chekanov-Eliashberg algebra: Geometric setup, chords, and gradings

-In what follows, we will assign Maslov numbers and $\newRSFTA$ gradings to words $\word$.
-To do so, we will need to work through path and framing constructions, which are standard in relative SFT.
+To assign Maslov numbers and $\newRSFTA$ gradings to words $\word$ we will need to work out the ``additional data'' described above -- special paths and a trivialization of a circle bundle over $W$.
+The following constructions are standard in relative SFT.